codeboss5/turbojellybean/content/en/Poems/how-mcdougal-topped-the-score.md

 Molongo had a head on it, and challenged us to play

-A single-innings match for lunch—the losing team to pay.
+A single-innings match--- for lunch—the losing team to pay.

 We were not great guns at cricket, but we couldn't well say No,